google/tachometer/README.md

-Loosely speaking, a confidence interval is a range of plausible values for a parameter like runtime, and the _confidence level_ (which tachometer always fixes to _95%_) corresponds to the degree of confidence we have that interval contains the _true value_ of that parameter.
+Loosely speaking, a confidence interval is a range of plausible values for a parameter like runtime, and the _confidence level_ (which tachometer always fixes to _95%_) corresponds to the degree of confidence we have that the interval contains the _true value_ of that parameter.
 See [Wikipedia](https://en.wikipedia.org/wiki/Confidence_interval#Meaning_and_interpretation) for more information about confidence intervals.